 For more than two authors: Waterman et al. (2015) and (Waterman et al. 2015)

-Multiple citations within a bracket are to be kept in chronological order of old to new references and separated by a comma, for example: (Nowell & Jackson 1996; Jnawali et al. 2011; Chhetri et al. 2018)
+Multiple citations within a bracket are to be kept in chronological order of old to new references and separated by a semicolon, for example: (Nowell & Jackson 1996; Jnawali et al. 2011; Chhetri et al. 2018)

 Citations for Personal Communication are not included in the reference list.
-Cite such references only in text.
+Cite such references only in the text.
 Provide the full name of the communicator with the date of communication if possible.
 It can be written as: (John Williams Pers.
 Comm., March 26, 2019).

 In reference list: